-Join Brad Batesole for an in-depth discussion in this video What makes a great growth hacker?, part of Growth Hacking Fundamentals .
+Join Brad Batesole for an in-depth discussion in this video What makes a great growth hacker?, part of Marketing Foundations: Growth Hacking.

 - Because growth hacking is a mindset and not a set of tools or a list of instructions, it all starts with the person behind the project.
 We could even take it a bit further and suggest that growth hacking requires disrupting an entire team.
 A great majority of growth hacks start with the actual product, so a successful growth hacker will plug themselves into the day to day of product development.
 If you're a small company, that'll be easy, but if you're marketing for a large entity you'll need to wedge yourself in within the product team.
 And there's two main reasons to sit close to product.
 First, to understand what they're building and why, and secondly, to champion for your own needs.

 Think back to the Hotmail example.
 It required the product team or a developer to implement the idea.
 It was the product that enabled the marketing effort.
 On that note, you need to be agile as things can happen quickly and you might have a small window of opportunity to react.
 One growth hack might open the opportunity for another.
 Let's say a viral hit leads an unlikely audience to your website and you know that you can immediately cater to their needs with a small product tweak.
 Doing so will generate yet another influx in traffic, but to make that happen you need to remove as many roadblocks as possible.